 Like the site header, the footer is a long rectangular area that appears on every page but runs along the bottom of the site.
 Footers are used to display important store information, like addresses and contact information, as well as, menus featuring links to specific categories, brands, and pages.

 Mogul contains a number of settings that allow you to control what information is contained in your footer:

-- First list content and Second list content give you option to choose to feature either brands, categories or pages in your footer.
-You can also choose to disable the list all together.
+- First list content and Second list content give you the option to choose to feature either brands, categories or pages in your footer.
+You can also choose to disable the list altogether.

-- Show Copyright Information copyright will display a copyright mark in you footer with the year.
+- Show Copyright Information copyright will display a copyright mark in your footer with the year.

 - Show Theme Credits will display the Pixel Union and BigCommerce credits found right at the bottom of the footer.

 - Show Sitemap allows you to control whether a link to your store's sitemap shows in the footer.
 The sitemap is basically an XML file that contains a list of the URLs in your store.
 To customers, it looks like a page with links to all the other pages in your store: